Learn more about our response to COVID-19 (coronavirus) »

 Whether you’re a brand new parent or a seasoned pro, give yourself time to settle into new routines at home.

-Before coming to the hospital to deliver your baby, it’s very important to choose and schedule an interview with your baby’s doctor.
+Before coming to the hospital to deliver your baby, it’s very important to choose and meet your baby’s doctor, if possible.
 A pediatrician or family physician will need to examine your baby before you leave the hospital.